Finding Your Perfect Gown

 and you may not have time [or further funds] to shop around for a second option.

-I have yet to hear an online wedding dress success story, but I have met dozens of brides in tears
+Online wedding dress success stories are rare, but I have met dozens of brides in tears

 because their online gown hasn’t arrived in time, or if it has, the photographs were deceptive,